 In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Mexican toasted noodle soup inspired by Lola’s sopa de fideo
+Mexican toasted noodle soup inspired by sopa de fideo

 2 Servings, 700 Calories/Serving

-Our photo editor Omar Navarro grew up eating his mother Lola’s version of this delicious Mexican soup, made with pinto beans, toasted noodles, and tomatoes.
+One of our team members grew up eating his mother’s version of this delicious Mexican soup made with pinto beans, toasted noodles, and tomatoes.